Wasserstoff-Innovation/TribesByAstrix/docs/documentation.md

 ### Physical Event Creation

 **Description**:
-This flow tests the basic creation of a physical event by an authorized organizer.
-It validates that users with the organizer role can successfully create events with parameters for in-person gatherings.
+Creation of a physical event by an authorized organizer.

 ```mermaid
 flowchart TD